kyma-project/api-gateway/docs/user/custom-resources/apirule/04-30-apirule-jwt-ory-and-istio-comparison.md

 ### Configuration of properties handling in Ory Oathkeeper and Istio resources

-When you use Ory Oathkeeper, APIRule JWT access strategy configuration is translated directly as [authenticator configuration](https://www.ory.sh/docs/oathkeeper/api-access-rules#handler-configuration) in the [Ory Oathkeeper Access Rule CR](https://www.ory.sh/docs/oathkeeper/api-access-rules).
+When you use Ory Oathkeeper, the APIRule JWT access strategy configuration is translated directly as [authenticator configuration](https://www.ory.sh/docs/oathkeeper/api-access-rules#handler-configuration) in the [Ory Oathkeeper Access Rule CR](https://www.ory.sh/docs/oathkeeper/api-access-rules).
 See the official Ory Oathkeeper [JWT authenticator documentation](https://www.ory.sh/docs/oathkeeper/pipeline/authn#jwt) to learn more.

 With Istio JWT access strategy, for each `authentications` entry, an Istio's [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) resource is created, and for each `authorizations` entry, an [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) resource is created.